 These cheesy egg hash brown cups are perfect for make-ahead breakfasts and they’re super easy to customize!

-I’ve never been one to make big batches of food to eat all week, simply because I don’t usually like leftovers, although I’m coming around on that.
+I’ve never been one to make big batches of food to eat all week, simply because I don’t usually like leftovers.
+But I’m coming around on that.
 BUT I make these cheesy egg hash brown cups all the time on Sunday nights, and then I’ll eat two for breakfast throughout the week (with more to spare!).

 They’re easy to make and you can customize them how you like with different veggies, cheese, or spices.
 I’ve made these so many times in so many ways, but today I wanted to share my basic recipe and the specific spice and cheese measurements I find work best.
 You can use this recipe as a base before adding other things, but they’re also delicious cheesy and potatoe-y on their own.